mkleung/mkleung.github.io/src/posts/2019-11-26-react-native-series-1/react-native-series-1.md

 In this tutorial series, we are going to create an app that takes pictures of public artwork and store the location inside a database which can also be accessed by users around the world.
 They will be able to view public artworks in your city and rate them.

-We will develop the app using react native as it allows quick development in IOS and Android while retaining native features.
+We will develop the app using expo as it allows quick development in both IOS and Android.

 ### What we will learn: